cometbft/cometbft/docs/references/architecture/tendermint-core/adr-002-event-subscription.md

 /txs/search?query="abci.account.owner = Igor"
 ```

-For historic queries we will need a indexing storage (Postgres, SQLite, ...).
+For historic queries we will need an indexing storage (Postgres, SQLite, ...).

 ### Issues